nadia-polikarpova/routers/README.md

-Note something important about the `x + y` subterm: the order of bindings of its variables has switched as a result of this reduction (`x` used to the the outer binder, but now it is the inner binder; so e.g. in de Bruijn notation their indices will have to be switched).
+Note something important about the `x + y` subterm: the order of bindings of its variables has switched as a result of this reduction (`x` used to be the outer binder, but now it is the inner binder; so e.g. in de Bruijn notation their indices will have to be switched).

 Now consider the same reduction in the Routers calculus (again, `f` amd `a` are arbitrary closed terms):